- What is a Paramedic?

 - Student Success, Retention, and Employment Rates

-- What are the Employment Opportunities?
+- What are the employment opportunities for WSU paramedic graduates?

-- What are Starting Salaries of Graduates?
+- What are starting salaries of graduates?

-- Why choose Paramedic Education at WSU?
+- Why choose paramedic education at WSU?

-- What Degrees/Certificates are available?
+- What degrees/certificates are available?

 - What will I learn in the program?